KexinKathrynPan/analytics-engineering-portfolio/revenue-target-gap-analysis/README.md

 ![Dashboard](dashboard_example.png)
 ##### Stacked bars show actual revenue and pipeline contribution by business unit compared against the annual target, highlighting the remaining gap

+## Data Privacy
+##### All data structures and queries in this repository are simplified examples based on real-world experience.
+No confidential or proprietary data from Hilco is included.